marcoff181/ctm/README.md

 ## Example Python Usage

-You can use the main watermarking, attack, and detection functions directly from Python scripts, without calling them from the command line.
+You can also use the main watermarking, attack, and detection functions directly from Python scripts, without calling them from the command line.

 ### Embedding a Watermark